 The world is increasingly interconnected through global supply chains.
-Trillions of dollars a year of merchandise travel across oceans and continents, linking low-cost manufacturers from the “global South” to large discount-driven consumer markets in the “North.”
-While the economic benefits are measured and appreciated, the environmental and social costs are distanced, unaccounted for, and growing.
+Trillions of dollars a year of merchandise travel across oceans and continents linking low cost manufacturers from developing countries to large discount-driven consumer markets.
+While the benefits of these supply chains are clear – jobs, goods and commerce – the costs are largely hidden from the public.